cupofjoakim/cupofjoakim.github.io/src/_drafts/2014-03-02-from-mac-to-ubuntu.md

 * PHP
 * Vagrant

-##
+I had no real issues setting up these tools, as they're all available via package managers. **However, my workflow usually integrates photoshop or sketch as well.
+I still haven't found a good solution that problem.**

 ## Extra: Non-work use
-You can't work all the time.

 ### Making it feel good
-I'm a heavy user of multiple workspaces in OS X, s
+I'm a heavy user of multiple workspaces in OS X, so that

 ### Multimedia
 Thank god for HTML5 Video.
 Flash seems to be a natural enemy in linux environments.